-Upon the completion of this offering, our directors and officers will collectively own an aggregate of % of the total voting power of our outstanding Class A ordinary shares, assuming the underwriters do not exercise their over- allotment option.
+Upon the completion of this offering, our directors and officers will collectively own an aggregate of outstanding ordinary shares, assuming the underwriters do not exercise their over- allotment option.
 As a result, they have substantial influence over our business, including significant corporate actions such as mergers, consolidations, sales of all or substantially all of our assets, election of directors and other significant corporate actions.
-Our amended and restated memorandum and articles of association provide that in respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes, voting together as one class.
-Upon the completion of this offering, Mr. Dinggui Yan, our founder, director and chief executive officer, will beneficially own all the Class B ordinary shares issued and outstanding, representing Class A ordinary shares and Class B ordinary shares Class A ordinary shares represented by ADSs newly issued in connection with this offering, assuming the outstanding, including underwriters do not exercise their option to purchase additional ADSs. of the total voting power of our outstanding Class A ordinary shares and will have the ability to control the outcome of all corporate governance matters such as electing directors and approving mergers, acquisitions or other business combination transactions immediately after the completion of this offering.
+In particular, Mr. Dinggui Yan, our founder, director and chief executive officer, will beneficially own of the total voting power of our outstanding ordinary shares and will have the ability to control the outcome of all corporate governance matters such as electing directors and approving mergers, acquisitions or other business combination transactions immediately after the completion of this offering.